Pesteves2002/devops-nixos-presentation/slides.typ

   title: "Overview",
 )[
   - Introduction
     - What is Nix/NixOS?
-Why Nix/NixOS?
     - Limitations of NixOS
   - Nix Flakes
     - Definition
     - Usage
+    - Pros and Cons
   - Conclusion

   #notes(